Detegr/openRBRVR/README.md

 - The VR view can only be recentered from Options -> Plugins -> openRBRVR -> Reset view.
 There is no runtime keyboard capture implemented in the plugin.
 - Some occasional crashes might happen.

-### Buggy stages

-These stages are found with my limited testing to not be rendering correctly:

-- Pirttijärvi
-- Karankamäki
-- Hokkara Gravel

 ## Build instructions